Onyx-Protocol/Onyx/docs/core/build-applications/balances.md

 ## Introduction

 Any balance on the blockchain is simply a summation of unspent outputs.
-For example, the balance of Alice’s account is a summation of all the unspent outputs whose control program was created from the keys in Alice’s account.
+For example, the balance of Alice’s account is a summation of all the unspent outputs whose control programs were created from the keys in Alice’s account.

 Unlike other queries in Chain Core, balance queries do not return Chain Core objects, only simple sums over the `amount` fields in a specified list of unspent output objects.